Sextus Otto Lindberg

 Sextus Otto Lindberg (29 March 1835 – 20 February 1889) was a Swedish physician and botanist, known as a bryologist.

 Life

 He was born in Stockholm, and educated in Uppsala.
 He worked in the Grand Duchy of Finland, then part of the Russian Empire.
 He became professor of botany, and dean of the physics-mathematics faculty, at the University of Helsingfors.

+With Emil Frithiof Lackström he edited the exsiccata Hepaticae Scandinavicae exsiccata quarum specimina ediderunt S. O. Lindberg et E. Fr.
+Lackström (1874).